UniqueNetwork/mass-nfts-doc/README.md

 <image src="./docs/extension.png"></image>

+> [!IMPORTANT]
 > ✏️ In the `config.js` file, fill in the `ownerSeed` field.

->
+> [!CAUTION]
 > ❗️ Do not commit your secrets, such as `ownerSeed`, to version control!
 We have added `config.js` to the `.gitignore` file for this purpose.

 ### 5.2 Get some tokens

 For this guide, we are using Opal Network, and you can obtain OPL tokens for free by using [Telegram faucet bot](https://t.me/unique2faucet_opal_bot).
 You will have to provide your address (not a mnemonic phrase!).
 Click on the circle icon next to your account in the Polkadot extension to copy it.

+> [!TIP]
-> 💡 If you are ready to mint tokens on the mainnet (Quartz or Unique), make sure to change the endpoint variable in the config.js file.
+> If you are ready to mint tokens on the mainnet (Quartz or Unique), make sure to change the endpoint variable in the config.js file.
 Set it to `https://rest.unique.network/quartz/v1` for Quartz or `https://rest.unique.network/unique/v1` for Unique.
 >
 > - Quartz Network tokens (QTZ) are available on [MEXC](https://www.mexc.com/ru-RU/exchange/QTZ_USDT?_from=search)
 >